entrepreneur-club/redesign/README.md

 ### Setting up the silverstripe config

-Here is a sample silverstripe configuration that you can start with – it has to go into 'mysite/_config.php'
+Here is a sample silverstripe configuration that you can start with – it has to go into `mysite/_config.php`. `cp mysite/_config.php.prod-example mysite/_config.php`

 	<?php